dennissxz/data-science-handbook/_sources/34-clustering/13-agglomerative-methods.md

     :::

+The choice of the measure of dissimilarity matters and has effect on the cluster structure.

+- Single linkage merges two clusters when one pair of items are close, even though other pairs may be far apart.
+Thus single linkage clusters could be more spread out.
+- Complete linkage, on the other hand, could produce more compact cluster.
+- Average linkage strikes a balance, however sensitive to monotone changes of the similarity measure.

 In the examples below, $k$-means tends to produce clusters with spherical shapes, and we can see how single-linkage is good or bad.

 :::{figure} clustering-comparison-1